 The Performing Arts EXCELerator is an entrepreneurial fellowship program open to all U-M students with early-stage performing arts ventures as individuals or teams.
 There is no limit on team size, however we recommend 2 to 4 members, and encourage interdisciplinary projects involving two or more U-M departments.
-Fellows are chosen by application and receive mentoring and support, will have access to up to $1,000 seed money for their projects during the Winter Term.
-At the end of Winter term each team will also have the chance to pitch for up to $4,000 in additional seed money to work on their venture throughout Summer and beyond.
+Fellows are chosen by application in the Fall term.
+Those selected receive mentoring and support and will have access to up to $1,000 seed money for their projects during the Winter term.
+Each team will also have the chance to pitch for up to $4,000 in additional seed money.
 Additionally, teams will be featured on the SMTD EXCEL website and will be considered for additional external engagements with EXCEL partners.

 At least one member of your team must be a currently enrolled U-M student at the graduate or undergraduate level.
 We will consider early-stage ventures that have already been formally incorporated, but that is not necessary to participate.
 Accepted Fellows will be expected to meet regularly with EXCEL staff and attend a series of workshops designed to help them launch and/or grow their venture.
 Expect the requirements of becoming an EXCELerator Fellow to be the equivalent of an additional 3-credit course or 10 hour/week part-time job over the course of the Winter semester.